-A genuine Jihad is a purely defensive struggle or battle against an oppressive, persecuting enemy, but misguided hypocrites and murderers who claim to be Muslims fighting a Jihad have been misguided by theocratic hypocrites who are ignorant of the real message of Allah -- which is the Arabic word for the God of Abraham and Jesus, as the Quran makes very clear.
+A genuine Jihad is a purely defensive struggle or battle against an oppressive, persecuting enemy, but misguided hypocrites and murderers who claim to be Muslims wage an offensive, aggressive false “Jihad.”
+They have been misguided by theocratic hypocrites who are ignorant of the real message of Allah -- which is the Arabic word for the God of Abraham and Jesus, as the Quran makes very clear.

 Theocratic terrorists pick and choose certain sentences and paragraphs from the Quran to justify themselves (and in that respect they a like theocratic Israeli Zionists and American Christian Dominionists who do the same thing).
 And misguided Muslims do so clinging to a doctrine that they believe allows them to focus on verses that would seem to justify them, and simply ignore all the sentences and verses that would tell them they are wrong.

 Some Quran scholars declare it is a false doctrine, and some have even called it “The Lie of Abrogation.”
 But Theocrats, extremists and terrorists believe it enables them to abrogate or nullify any verses in The Quran that do not suit their purposes, and focus on verses that would seem to justify their offensive, murderous acts.

 In picking and choosing certain verses from scripture to justify themselves, hypocrites masquerading as Muslims are somewhat similar to extremist Theocrats and hypocrites who masquerade as Christians or Jews, who also believe their religion is superior, and they also cite isolated scriptures to justify themselves while simply ignoring the full context and meaning of their scriptures.

 The Qur'an: Its Production, and Meaning In Context